 One of the major things lacking in the Constitution as it stands today is the failure to build a national sentiment amongst its citizens.
 A country inhabited by heterogeneous elements belonging to different races and religions, can maintain her independence, only if she stands as one organism.
-She has to be inspired by a national sentiment bearing allegiance to nothing but the Constitution only.
+A national sentiment bearing allegiance to nothing but the Constitution only, has to prevail.

 The spirit of national sentiment is very strong within the Americans which although has variegated demographics stands united to fight against dangers at home or abroad.
 The situation is just the opposite in India.
 We are saddled with politics of greed and power placing personal interests before national interests.
 We were taught to be devout towards our motherland with the national song “Vande Mataram”.
 But today anti-idolatry groups hold debates about the fact that whether it should be called motherland or not.

-The need for re-writing the Constitution was even felt by the governments from time to time.
-But it became apparent that such review and re-writing was aimed only for political gains.
+Many governments from time to time have sensed the need to re-write the constitution.
+But it all was in the direction of political gains.
 Talk of engineering a complete overhaul of the Constitution raged during the general elections, in 1971.
 In the face of a power struggle between a Parliament – impatient to bring about a socio-economic revolution – and an ever watchful judiciary applying the brakes by upholding the spirit of the Constitution.
-The idea of adopting a Presidential form of government was also hotly debated during the 1970s and the early 1980s.
+The idea of adopting a Presidential form of government was also not acceptable during the 1970s and the early 1980s.

 Influential elements in politics, academia and the media, canvassed for the creation of a strong executive authority, independent of day to day Parliamentary control (a form modelled along the lines of the Presidential system in the USA).
 The debate over any comprehensive review of the Constitution abated during the mid-eighties through the 1990s, until 1999 when resurfaced as an election issue for different reasons altogether.
 The 1990s were a time where the political parties were unable to muster up a proper majority to form a stable government.
 Between 1995 and 1998, the numbers game that ensued after each general election and the incompatibility of the Olympian egos of political leaders resulted in fall of the Deve Gowda and I.K.
 Gujral governments in quick succession.
-This lead to elections to be held multiple times in a short span of five years and a sheer waste of public money.
+Thus there were multiple elections in a short span of five years leading to sheer waste of public money.

-Finally in 1999, the National Democratic Alliance (NDA) – a coalition of 24 political parties led by the BJP was formed.
+Finally in 1999, the National Democratic Alliance (NDA) – a coalition of 24 political parties; led by the BJP came into being.
 The NDA’s pre-occupation with assuring a stable government at the centre has lain behind the urge to review the working of the Constitution.
 In February, 2000 the then President of India appointed ex-CJI Justice Shri.
 M.N.
-Venkachaliah to be the chairman of the committee called the National Commission to Review the Working of the Constitution (NCRWC).
+Venkachaliah to be the chairman of the committee; the National Commission to Review the Working of the Constitution (NCRWC).
 As its name indicated, the brief of the NCRWC was to review the working of the Constitution and not to rewrite or review its provisions.
 A great deal of misunderstanding was caused simply by the Commission being wrongly called “Constitution Review Commission”.
-The need for this committee was vehemently challenged by the opposition.
+The need for this committee faced opposition.

-The committee submitted its detailed report after 25 months but none of the recommendations were implemented.
+The committee submitted its report after 25 months.
+However, none of the recommendations saw the light of the day.
 It was contended by a journalist who was also a member of the NCRWC that the members were highly polarized.
 He also added that it was unfortunate that in some vital matters did not find place in the final report.
 Which was simply because any one of the members had some reservations.
 Some highly controversial matters of doubtful legitimacy have found place in the final report because of the insistence of the one member.
-Also, while in some matters decisions were taken by the majority, in others unanimity was insisted upon.
+Also, while in some matters majority was enough, in others lack of unanimity stopped the process.

 It would have been better not to focus on the wish-list or the demands of some individuals.
 Or groups, for that matter, instead of the interests of the nation at large.

 Recently, Shashi Tharoor who is a Congress Lok Sabha MP, talked about BJP’s will to re-write the Constitution.
 He expressed fear that if the BJP comes back to power in 2019 then it would look to re-write the Constitution.
 It will become a Constitution of Hindu Rashtra.
 He hailed that such a Constitution that the party would write will not build a nation through inclusiveness.
 Rather it will be one through exclusion.
-This will be opposite to the vision of a Constitution when it was framed.
+This is opposite to the vision of a Constitution.

 This fear seems to be justified.
-But the credibility of this speech is tampered.
-That is because, of the 78 years of the working of the “sanctified” Constitution of 1950 about 60 years were governed by the Congress.
-Some major foundation-altering amendments were brought in by the Premiers of the Congress party.
+But the credibility of this speech is questionable.
+This is because of the 78 years of the working of the “sanctified” Constitution of 1950, around 60 years were years with Congress in government.
+Some major foundation-altering amendments got a push by the Premiers of the Congress party.
 The Constitution was maneuver to stay in power.
-More so at a time when Constitutionalism was to be upheld rather than catering to the vote-banks.
+More so at a time when Constitutionalism could not afford catering to the vote-banks.